MASILab/registration_tutorial/src/thorax/non_rigid/corrField/readme.md

 repeated until adequate portion the valid region is included.
 In our case, it is 16mm.

-The plausibility of this design based on several assumptions.
-These are assumed to be true with our pipeline.
+The plausibility of this design based on several assumptions:

 1. The registration result inside the effective mask is trustworthy.
 2. The anatomical variation is continuous spatially.
 With this assumption,